j-dohnalek/Reading_Electric_with_OCR/README.md

 You will need:
 ==============

-1) Gmail Account
-you will to register with Gmail account to send the emails from the script.
-This is very easy to set up just search for tutorials sending email with python.

-2) ssocr
+1) Gmail Account.
+I am using for this script gmail smtp service over the port 587.
+If you wish to send emails and you do not posses gmail account you will have to register for one.
+Othervise you will have to find different service if you fo not wish to use the gmail smtp.

-SSOCR is a C library for optical character recognition which is desinged to read digits.You can install it from the commands bellow.
+2) SSOCR is a C library for optical character recognition which is desinged to read digits.You can install it from the commands bellow.

 sudo apt-get install libx11-dev